 Leaky Pipes and Clogged Drains

-These are both problems that may start out as minor inconveniences, but which can lead to burst pipes or a complete blockage of your plumbing system, which could be a catastrophic emergency.
+These are both problems that may start out as minor inconveniences, like a clogged kitchen drain pipe, but which can lead to burst pipes or a complete blockage of your plumbing system, which could be a catastrophic emergency.
 This is a case where some basic maintenance early on can save you countless headaches further on down the road.

 Protect Yourself From a Plumbing Emergency With a Regular Maintenance Service Plan